Published: September 2, 2021 | Updated: September 8, 2021 | Posted by: Moneymax | Personal Finance

 Many Filipinos cannot afford hospitalization, what with the expensive healthcare cost in the Philippines.
-Amid the COVID-19 pandemic, it’s no surprise that people fear the Coronavirus cost more than the virus itself.
+Amid the COVID-19 pandemic, it’s no surprise that people fear the cost of hospitalization more than the coronavirus itself.

 Nobody wants to become part of the statistics.
-But the invisible enemy—the Coronavirus—is unpredictable, so you want to be prepared for the worst.
+But the invisible enemy is unpredictable, so you want to be prepared for the worst.
 Somehow, it helps to know how much you’ll have to spend should you or a loved one get treated for COVID-19.

 Table of Contents

-There’s no hard data yet on the average COVID-19 treatment cost.
-Medical expenses for Coronavirus treatment vary depending on the severity of the condition, the hospital where the patient is admitted, confinement duration, and other factors.
+A COVID-19 patient’s hospitalization cost in the Philippines will vary depending on the severity of the condition, the hospital where the patient is admitted, confinement duration, and other factors.

-If news reports are any indication, getting treated for the Coronavirus disease can cost a fortune.
+If news reports are any indication, the cost of COVID-19 treatment in the Philippines can cost a fortune.
 We’re talking about at least a million pesos here.

 In an interview with Philippine Entertainment Portal (PEP.ph), a family member of a recovered COVID-19 patient disclosed the fees charged by a private hospital in Metro Manila.
 With a moderate case (no underlying medical condition), the patient was billed a total of PHP 1.1 million for his 18-day confinement.

 Meanwhile, the patient paid nothing for the first COVID-19 testing and ambulance service, which was provided for free by the local government.

 YouTube vlogger Eric Martinez also shared a detailed breakdown of their COVID hospital bill in the Philippines when his father got sick in August 2020.
 He was confined for 12 days at a private hospital in Quezon City but was not intubated.
 Still, their total hospital bill was a whopping PHP 879,100.